Skip to content

 -Xloa / -Xnoloa

-This option enables or prevents the allocation of a large object area (LOA) during garbage collection (GC).
+The -Xloa option enables and the -Xnoloa option prevents the allocation of a large object area during garbage collection (GC).

 Syntax